 - Wealthier residents are more likely to be subject to financial abuse

-- Women are more likely to be the victims of abuse than men
+- Women are more likely to be victims of abuse than men

 Speak with an Experienced Nursing Home Abuse Lawyer

 While we hope that those who are employed by nursing homes to care for our loved ones will provide top quality care, this is not always the case.
-If you or a loved one has been harmed due to nursing home abuse, contact an experienced accident attorney right away for help.
+If you or a loved one has been harmed due to nursing home abuse, and wish to pursue a lawsuit against a nursing home, contact an experienced accident attorney right away for help.
 Contact Ferrara Law today to schedule a free case evaluation.